FirstRootInc/core-docs-bootstrap/docs/introduction.md

 id: introduction
 title: Introduction
 ---
+Welcome to the FirstRoot API documentation portal where you’ll find all necessary infomation about our Participatory Budgeting App.

 The FirstRoot API is a GraphQL API.
 The [GraphQL query language](https://graphql.org/learn/) provides a complete and understandable description of the data in our API.